readium/lcp-specs/readium-lcp-draft.md

 ```

-With this signature and the certificate, a valid license <b>MAY</b> be created:
+With this signature and the certificate, a valid license <b class="rfc">may</b> be created:

 ```json
 {